cloudentity/openbanking-quickstart/apps/configuration/README.md

 # Prerequisites

 The configuration app uses ACP [system import API]( https://docs.authorization.cloudentity.com/api/system/#operation/importConfiguration)
-This endpoint must be explicitly enabled on the ACP side (see ACP configuration reference guide: https://docs.authorization.cloudentity.com/reference/configuration/)
+This endpoint must be explicitly enabled on the ACP side, [see ACP configuration reference guide](https://docs.authorization.cloudentity.com/reference/configuration/)

 To be able to authenticate to the import endpoint you need an oauth client created in the system workspace.
 This client should be able to get token using client credentials flow and issue scope: `manage_configuration`.